igormironchik/md-editor/README.md

 And a cherry on the cake - LaTeX Math injections are rendered in preview.
 Look at the screenshots.

+One more, guys, you can convert your Markdown document into PDF from the `File` menu.
+To activate this option you need to place `md-pdf-gui` executable in the same folder with `md-editor` executable.
+Sources of `md-pdf-gui` you can get [here](https://github.com/igormironchik/md-pdf).

 Thanks.

 # Building